bhandari2358/Customer_Churn_Prediction/README.md

 Based on the evaluation metrics, the most favorable model can be determined.
 In this example, the Gradient Boosting model shows the highest ROC AUC and provides a good balance between precision and recall for predicting customer churn.

----

-Feel free to customize this README file according to your project's specific needs and additional details.